 Does the gender of the author matter to you when you pick a book to read?
-Please qualify that with the genre you read: romance or scifi or crime or literary etc. Does writing fiction have anything to do with gender?
-Do you know if you’ve read more books by women than men?
+Please qualify that with the genre you read: romance or scifi or crime or literary etc. Do you know if you’ve read more books by women than men?
 What books by women would you recommend to me and all the readers of this blog?

 I began to think about the way I read myself, about the activity of reading, what you put into it rather than what was simply on the page.
 Try this experiment, I eventually told them: from now on always read with a pen in your hands, not beside you on the table, but actually in your hand, ready, armed.
 And always make three or four comments on every page, at least one critical, even aggressive.
 Put a question mark by everything you find suspect.
 Underline anything you really appreciate.
 Feel free to write “splendid,” but also, “I don’t believe a word of it.”
 And even “bullshit.”

 Do you read books by Indie Authors?
 An Indie author yourself?
 What is your view of Indie authors reviewing other Indie authors?
 Do you agree with the article above on ways to Encourage and Support authors?
 As a reader, how much attention do you pay to a reader review?

 A New York Times Notable Book and a former Oprah Book Club® selection